maxvrdev/Laravel-CRUD-boilerplate-with-Docker/README.md

 ## About This Code Sample

-This is an exmaple of basic coding practice.
+This is an example of basic coding practice.
 This example is not an excerpt of an existing project.
 In this example, you will find:

 - Docker Setup (PHP, Redis, MySQL)
 - Basic CRUD (Create, Read, Update, Delete) Application